The Complete Youth Baseball Equipment Checklist

 7. Swing Trainer

 This is a great drill on its own.
-Swing trainers can be incredibly helpful tools for baseball coaches, especially at the youth and developmental levels.
+Swing trainers (paid link) can be incredibly helpful tools for baseball coaches, especially at the youth and developmental levels.
 Swing trainers help players develop muscle memory for the correct swing path, stance, and follow-through.
 They also provide immediate visual or tactile feedback when a swing is off, so players learn to self-correct.

 Set up a swing trainer and have kids work on their swing on the side, while you get more one-on-one time with those live batting.